PhilippeMarcMeyer/FieldsLinker/README.md

 You can link on a one to one basis or on a one to many basis.
 Fields can be declared as mandatory the result reporting an error in case there are not filled.

+Store previous links and headers to automaticaly recognize files reload links if you need it with the existingLinks property :

+exmaple :
+"existingLinks": [{ "from": "lastName", "to": "last_name" }, { "from": "firstName", "to": "first_name" }, { "from": "role", "to": "jobTitle" }]

 https://philippemarcmeyer.github.io/FieldsLinker/index.html

 Also available on https://packagist.org/packages/philippemarcmeyer/fieldslinker ++++